Arab conquest of Sindh: Battle of Aror

-Muhammad bin Qasim proceeded on the western bank of Indus River where some of the chiefs offered alliance.
+Muhammad ibn al-Qasim proceeded on the western bank of Indus River where some of the chiefs offered alliance.
 Mokah Basayah 'the king of Island of Bet' deserted Dahir and promised to supply Muhammad with boats for crossing the Indus on receiving as reward a large stretch of the conquered territory.
 The Thakurs of Bhatta and the ‘western Jats’ all paid homage (bay'ah) to the Arabs, joined them, and were posted on the island.
-Muhammad bin Qasim was re-inforced by 2000 select horse sent by Hajjaj and 4000 warlike Jats from Siwistan.
+Muhammad ibn al-Qasim was re-inforced by 2000 select horse sent by al-Hajjaj and 4000 warlike Jats from Siwistan.
 After two months of camping the Umayyads crossed the eastern bank of Indus and was joined by the brother of Mokah who helped him to cross the lake between the two armies.
 Dahir, supported by the chiefs of Sindh and 'eastern Jats' met the Umayyads at near Aror.
-Dahir who was boarding elephant and struck by an arrow and killed.
+Dahir who was boarding his elephant was struck by an arrow and killed.
 His son Jaisimha retreated to Brahmanabad in Sind leaving the queen behind at the fort of Aror.
 Muhammad promptly laid siege on the fort.
-The queen committed Jauhar alongside with the female at fort.
-Muhammad bin Qasim next marched to Brahmanabad.
-Dahir’s head and the heads of ‘the chiefs of Hind’ were sent to Al-Hajjaj, with the fifth of the booty and slaves, including ‘those who were daughters of princes’.
+The queen committed Jauhar along with the other females at the fort.
+Muhammad ibn al-Qasim next marched to Brahmanabad.
+Dahir’s head and the heads of ‘the chiefs of Hind’ were sent to al-Hajjaj, with the fifth of the booty and 'thirty thousand' slaves, including ‘those who were daughters of princes’, including Hasna, a niece of Dahir, who was given in marriage to Abdullah ibn Abbas, a nephew of the caliph.
+Dahir's son Fufi and grandson Chach, son of another of his sons Dharsiya, managed to flee the capital.
 Al-Hajjaj delivered a sermon in the Great Mosque of Kufa declaring the conquest of Sindh.